LAKERS TOGETHER: Find out how we're moving forward.

 M.F.A.
 Creative Writing, Arizona State University

-W. Todd Kaneko is the author of The Dead Wrestler Elegies (Curbside Splendor, 2014) and This Is How the Bone Sings (Black Lawrence Press, 2020), and co-author with Amorak Huey of Poetry: A Writers' Guide and Anthology (Bloomsbury Academic, 2018).
-His poems, stories, and essays have appeared in Bellingham Review, Los Angeles Review, NANO Fiction, The Normal School, [PANK], The Collagist, Gulf Coast, The Rumpus, Bring the Noise: Best Pop Culture Essays from Barrelhouse Magazine, Song of the Owashtanong: Grand Rapids Poetry in the 21st Century, Best Small Fictions 2017 and 2018, and many other places.
-A Kundiman Fellow, he is co-editor of the online literary magazine Waxwing and lives in Grand Rapids, Michigan where he is an Assistant Professor in the Writing Department at Grand Valley State University.
+W. Todd Kaneko is the author of This Is How the Bone Sings (Black Lawrence Press, 2020) and co-author with Amorak Huey of Poetry: A Writers' Guide and Anthology (Bloomsbury Academic, 2018).
+His first book The Dead Wrestler Elegies will be reissued as a second edition by New Michigan Press in 2021 and his chapbook Slash / Slash, also collaboratively written with Huey, was a winner of the 2020 Diode Editions Chapbook Contest and will be published in the summer of 2021.
+His poems, stories, and essays have appeared in Poetry, Bellingham Review, Los Angeles Review, NANO Fiction, The Normal School, [PANK], The Collagist, Gulf Coast, The Rumpus, Bring the Noise: Best Pop Culture Essays from Barrelhouse Magazine, Song of the Owashtanong: Grand Rapids Poetry in the 21st Century, Best Small Fictions 2017 and 2018, and many other places.
+A Kundiman Fellow, he lives in Grand Rapids, Michigan where he is an Associate Professor in the Writing Department at Grand Valley State University.

 At GVSU, he teaches a variety of courses, including introduction to creative writing, intermediate and advanced fiction and poetry classes. and courses in style.
-He is currently a faculty advisor for the In the Margins poetry club and coordinator of the Grand Valley Writers Series.
+He is currently faculty advisor for the In the Margins poetry club and fishladder.
 Among his current projects, he is working on a sequence of flash fictions called Metalhead, a manuscript of lyric essays about professional wrestling, and a new poetry manuscript.

 You can visit him on the web at www.toddkaneko.com.